johnnymadigan/disney-tile-generator/README.md

 # How to run via the Terminal
 - Launch your OS' terminal.
-- Navigate to the project folder (disney-project) with the "cd" command.
+- Navigate to the project folder (*disney-project*) with the 'cd' command.
-- Confirm you are in the project folder with the "ls" command, you should see main.py among the files.
+- Confirm you are in the project folder with the 'ls' command, you should see *main.py* among the files.

 ```zsh
 foo@bar:~$ ls
 README.md    goofy.py    main.py    ...
 ```

-- Type "python2 main.py" to launch the program
+- Type 'python2 main.py' to launch the program.

 ```zsh
 foo@bar:~$ python2 main.py